BartekWojtas/BartekWojtas/README.md

 # 💫 About Me:
-Hi.
-My name is Bartek and I'm frontend wordpress developer and Computer Science student.
+My name is Bartek and I'm wordpress developer and Computer Science student.

 ## 🌐 Socials: